unlock-protocol/docs/developers/smart-contracts-architecture/discount-codes.md

 In order to add support for discount codes, there are a few steps required:

  1. Add an input box allowing end users to enter a discount code if they have one.
- 2. Sanitize the input and generate the code account using the same approach used when adding the discount code \(steps 1-3\).
+ 2. Sanitize the input and generate the `codeAccount` using the same approach that we used when adding the discount code originally \(steps 1-3\).
  3. Generate the message to sign by hashing the address of the account purchasing a key as follows:

 ```javascript